 6. Go skating as a family

-If you are new to skating yourself, there are always many places to sign up for lessons for both kids and adults.
+If you’re new to skating yourself, there are always many places to sign up for lessons for both kids and adults.

 7. Search for some local geocaches

 Geocaching is a high-tech treasure hunt using a GPS to locate caches.
 The caches can include different treasures.
-You can find caches all over the world, including in your local community.
-You will need a GPS Device; most smartphones have apps for this.
+You can find caches all over the world, including in your community.
+You will need a GPS device; most smartphones have apps for this.

-Before you head outside to your closest park you need to register to find the caches in your area.
+Before you head to your closest park, you need to register to find the caches in your area.
 Make sure you write down the coordinates and clues.